 NHS guidelines in this Covid-19 environment dictate that we are currently only allowed to see patients that need urgent and essential treatment.
-This means that our NHS dentists are unable to provide routine dental appointments at the moment.
-Due to restricted capacity caused by current safe working methods, like leaving a surgery empty for 45 minutes following treatment, and extra cleaning and sterilising, we are unable to operate at previous levels.
+This means that our NHS dentists have to limit the provision of routine dental appointments at the moment.
+Due to restricted capacity caused by current safe working methods, like leaving a surgery empty for 60 minutes following treatment, and extra cleaning and sterilising, we are unable to operate at previous levels.
 We are doing all we can to see as many patients as possible, but please be patient.

 Any patients that require treatment at this time will be contacted for a pre-assessment by phone, email or video consultation prior to any appointment.
 On agreement of a required appointment, you will receive a pack with all the relevant information via email or you may pick it up at the practice.
 This will contain a full explanation of what will happen when you attend your appointment.